-2024 Council Improvement Plan ACTION OUTCOME/ OBJECTIVE/ IMPACT LEAD OFFICER / DEADLINE COMMENT 1 In order to ensure the Council continues to have relevant governance policies, guidance, regulations and internal controls that are reviewed and kept up-to-date, a register of such documentation will be prepared and reviewed annually Source: carried forward from 2021/22 Council Improvement Plan Grow our Capacity - meet the Council's commitment to the principles of openness, accountability and transparency Service Manager Policy, Performance & Organisational Development June 2024 This project was been on hold as this area of work is not deemed critical within Business Continuity Plans.
-It is now scheduled to be completed by June 2024 2 Establish formal mechanism for evaluating partnership working and the effectiveness of partnerships based on an agreed partnership self-evaluation framework Source: carried forward from 2021/22 Council Improvement Plan Grow our Capacity - review of the governance arrangements of the East Lothian Partnership Service Manager Policy, Performance & Organisational Development June 2024 The East Lothian Partnership was to undertake a self-evaluation exercise drawing on frameworks developed by Audit Scotland, the Improvement Service and EFQM in Spring 2020.
+2024 Council Improvement Plan ACTION OUTCOME/ OBJECTIVE/ IMPACT LEAD OFFICER / DEADLINE COMMENT 1 In order to ensure the council continues to have relevant governance policies, guidance, regulations and internal controls that are reviewed and kept up to date, a register of such documentation will be prepared and reviewed annually.
+Source: carried forward from 2021/22 Council Improvement Plan Grow our Capacity - meet the council's commitment to the principles of openness, accountability and transparency Service Manager Policy, Performance & Organisational Development June 2024 Work has begun on the creation of a database of council plans and strategies identifying those that are statutory and including timescales for renewal.
+This project is scheduled to be completed by June 2024 2 Establish formal mechanism for evaluating partnership working and the effectiveness of partnerships based on an agreed partnership self-evaluation framework.
+Source: carried forward from 2021/22 Council Improvement Plan Grow our Capacity - review of the governance arrangements of the East Lothian Partnership Service Manager Policy, Performance & Organisational Development June 2024 The East Lothian Partnership was to undertake a self-evaluation exercise drawing on frameworks developed by Audit Scotland, the Improvement Service and EFQM in Spring 2020.
 This project was put on hold as this area of work is not deemed critical within Business Continuity Plans.
-The self-evaluation of the Partnership will take place in spring 2024 3 The Council will ensure it meets any additional requirements to further develop community participation in decision- Grow our Communities - extend community engagement and decision Chief Executive Ongoing Work on the Local Governance Review was interrupted by the public sector response to COVID-19 and was further postponed as a making arising from the Local Governance Review Source: carried forward from 2021/22 Council Improvement Plan making and increase community and individual resilience result of Scottish Government and COSLA resources being redeployed to deal with other priorities.
+The self-evaluation of the Partnership will take place in spring 2024.
+3 The Council will ensure it meets any additional requirements to further develop community participation in decision- Grow our Communities - extend community engagement and decision Chief Executive Ongoing Work on the Local Governance Review was interrupted by the public sector response to Covid-19 and was further postponed as a making arising from the Local Governance Review Source: carried forward from 2021/22 Council Improvement Plan making and increase community and individual resilience. result of Scottish Government and COSLA resources being redeployed to deal with other priorities.
 The Scottish Government and COSLA have launched the next round of the 'Democracy Matters' conversations to explore community empowerment and decision- making.
 However, progress with other elements of the review have stalled.
 The outcome of the Review and its implications will be reported to Council once it is completed.
-4 The Council should be clear on the level of performance outcomes it aims to achieve against its priorities.
+4 The council should be clear on the level of performance outcomes it aims to achieve against its priorities.
 It should also be clear on acceptable reductions in performance in non-priority areas as resources are aligned to priorities.
-Source: Best Value Leadership Audit 2023 In light of the growing financial challenges faced by the Council, further work is required to make the link between how resources are targeted to achieve the Council's policy and performance priorities more explicit.
-Source: 2023 Corporate Governance Self- Evaluation Grow our Capacity - deliver excellent services as efficiently and effectively as possible within our limited resources and demonstrate Best Value Executive Director for Council Resources / Head of Finance / Service Manager Policy, Improvement & Partnership Target date: June 2024 A number of the indicators were new this year and take time for the council to embed and set realistic, measurable targets.
-The Council aim to have these in place for the Top 50 performance indicators by December 2023.
-The Service Manager Policy, Performance and Organisational Development will work with Services to have the remainder in place by June 2024.
-The Financial Strategy and 2024/25 Council Budget papers will provide further explanation of the Council's financial position and how resources are targeted to achieve policy and performance priorities
+Source: Best Value Leadership Audit 2023 In light of the growing financial challenges faced by the council further work is required to make the link between how resources are targeted to achieve the Council's policy and performance priorities more explicit.
+Source: 2023 Corporate Governance Self- Evaluation Grow our Capacity - deliver excellent services as efficiently and effectively as possible within our limited resources and demonstrate Best Value Executive Director for Council Resources / Head of Finance / Service Manager Policy, Improvement & Partnership Target date: June 2024 All Top 50 Council Plan indicators have been reviewed and all will have targets in place by June 2024.
+The Council has adopted three new short- term priorities: to ensure its financial sustainability through the delivery of approved savings and transforming the way we deliver services; whilst targeting resources on statutory services and focussing on the highest risks and those most in need; and delivering key infrastructure, economic development and environmentally sustainable projects within available council resources and maximising external funding.
+A review of Council Plan priorities to reflect these new priorities will be reported to the June Council meeting.

-Appendix 1: 2024 Council Improvement Plan June 2024
+Appendix 1: 2024 Council Improvement Plan Update: June 2024